 The easiest way to find an agent is to use registered agent services, but you can also look for them yourself.

-Step 3: File the North Dakota Articles of Organization
+4. File Articles of Organization (Mandatory)

 The next step is to file articles of organization with the Secretary of State's office.

 - The name and address of your company

 - A statement declaring the purpose of your LLC

 - The names and addresses of the LLC's members or managers

 - Date the LLC begins-upon filing article or a later date